 7. Personal Statement

 The admissions committee attaches significant importance to the applicant's personal statement.
 The statement, a typed essay of 500 – 1,000 words, can provide the committee with insights into the applicant's passion and motivation for studying law, his or her commitment to receiving a legal education that integrates Christian principles and ethics, and knowledge of special skills and abilities developed through employment experiences.

-Note: All items submitted as part of the law school application process become the property of Regent University and cannot be returned.
+Note: Please note that all items submitted as part of the law school application process become the property of Regent University and cannot be returned.

 Tuition for the 2019-2020 academic year is:

 Every student admitted to the Global JD Program will received a 50% tuition scholarship, effectively allowing Global JD students the opportunity to earn an American JD for the cost of one year of law school.

 Use this worksheet to calculate a picture of your financial needs.

 Cost Per Semester

 $700 (per semester)